moebachrouch/Menace/README.md

-The purpose of this assignment was to build the MENACE machine learning player.
+The purpose of this assignment was to build the MENACE machine learning Tic-Tac-Toe player.